unt-libraries/django-accession/README.md

         # Use 'docker-compose stop' to stop the container.
     ```
     At this point you should be able to access your local instance of the site by visiting `<dockerhost_ip>:8000/tfc/admin`.
+    If you have not changed anything about the docker configuration, you can just use `localhost:8000/tfc/admin`.

 5. Create a superuser for access to the admin sites.
     ```sh